7 Best Vegan Chocolate Recipes For Your Kids

 Method

-3. Place this in the freezer in a sealed container for up to two months.
+- Place this in a sealed container in the freezer for up to two months.

-If you try this oh-so-delicious raw vegan truffle, you're in for a treat!
+If you try this oh-so-delicious raw strawberry creme vegan chocolate truffles, you're in for a treat!
 You can eat more than one a day, even if it is an indulgence.

 Prep time: 15 minutes | Cook time: 25 minutes | Total time: 40 minutes | Servings: 6-8